 It is the cornerstone of your grant proposal’s esthetics.
 It represents the smoothness in your ideas conveyed to your reviewers.
 Your word selection should be elementary while sentence length should not be too long.
 There should be flow in your sentences as if one event is leading to another.

 You should be able to write according to your reviewers’ expectations to win a grant award.
 Your target is to achieve the satisfaction of granting agency.
 They expect the following important sub-sections in your background and significance portion:

 Historical Research Support

-State how your research question originated from all the background researches and data you consulted.
+State how your research question originated from all the background research and data you consulted.
 Tell the story of your journey, to the peer reviewers, starting from your studies and leading to your particular research topic (Jason, Karim & Robert, 2013).
 If your research is related to the spread of an epidemic, explain the history of that epidemic.
-Also, quote the researches done so far on that particular epidemic in multiple short paragraphs.
+Also, quote the research done so far on that particular epidemic in multiple short paragraphs.
 Another important thing is to avoid the provision of irrelevant information.
 An excellent test for screening the relevance of historical details is to observe how much it supplements your research goals.

 For example, if your research outcome is proving a factor contributing to an infectious plague and you state three causes of that plague initially, but your research focuses on proving only one cause, you are perplexing your viewers.
-You are raising doubts in their minds as to why you are not further discussing the other two reasons and that how will they influence your research outcome.
+You are raising doubts in their minds as to why you are not further discussing the other two reasons and how will they influence your research outcome.
 This will only exhaust your reviewers and make your research proposal more controversial.
 Avoid luring your reviewers to matters that raise suspicions and distractions.

-You should write as if your reader knows nothing yet keeping it precise.
+You should write as if your reader knows nothing while keeping it precise.
 State the prominent facts of your research with supporting citations from previous literature.
 So, if you take the above example, the important points will be: